GSCloud/docker_wordpress/README.md

 `cmd_extras.sh` can be run after the installation inside the WP container (like adding extra modules), `install_extras.sh` can be run after the installation outside (like starting daemons).

-You can run optional static web during suspend, backup and restore operations.
+You can run optional static web during *suspend*, *backup* and *restore* operations.

-There's also **wp** binary support with shell completion and some bash aliases.
+There's also **wp** binary support with shell completion, basic bash aliases, PHP ini setup.

 ## Usage